 5 reasons to switch to mains pressure

-If you’re regularly running out of hot water or ‘scheduling’ your shower when someone isn’t using the kitchen tap to avoid an unwelcome blast of cold water, it’s likely your hot water supply is either low or unequal pressure (where the hot and cold taps are not of equal pressure).
+If you’re ‘scheduling’ your shower when someone isn’t using the kitchen tap to avoid an unwelcome blast of cold water, it’s likely your hot water supply is either low or unequal pressure (where the hot and cold taps are not of equal pressure).

 Most New Zealand homes have an electric hot water cylinder and the ‘traditional’ New Zealand electric hot water system is what is known as ‘low pressure’.
 Low pressure or unequal pressure is when the hot water pressure is lower than the mains cold water pressure or between 10-50kPa.
 Mains and Medium pressure are the other options.
 Medium pressure is where the hot water cylinder can be used at up to 120kPa.
 Mains pressure delivers up to 500kPa and provides water pressure that is about 6 times stronger than a low or unequal pressure alternative.